History of Greenland: Norse settlement

 The Norse settled in three separate locations in south-western Greenland: the larger Eastern Settlement, the smaller Western Settlement, and the still smaller Middle Settlement (often considered part of the Eastern one).
 Estimates put the combined population of the settlements at their height between 2,000 and 10,000, with recent estimates trending toward the lower figure.
-Archeologists have identified the ruins of approximately 620 farms: 500 in the Eastern Settlement, 95 in the Western Settlement, and 20 in the Middle Settlement.
+Archaeologists have identified the ruins of approximately 620 farms: 500 in the Eastern Settlement, 95 in the Western Settlement, and 20 in the Middle Settlement.

 The economy of the Norse Greenlanders depended on a combination of pastoral farming with hunting and some fishing.
 Farmers kept cattle, sheep and goats - shipped into the island - for their milk, cheese and butter, while most of the consumed meat came from hunted caribou and seals.
-Both individual farmers and groups of farmers organised summer trips to the more northerly Disko Bay area, where they hunted walruses, narwhals and polar bears for their skins, hides and ivory.
+Both individual farmers and groups of farmers organised summer trips to the more northerly Disko Bay area, where they hunted walruses, narwhals and polar bears for their skins, hides, ivory, and tusks.
 Besides their use in making garments and shoes, these resources also functioned as a form of currency, as well as providing the most important export commodities.

-The Greenland settlements carried on a trade with Europe in ivory from walrus tusks, as well as exporting rope, sheep, seals, wool and cattle hides (according to one 13th-century account).
-They depended on Iceland and Norway for iron tools, wood (especially for boat building, although they may also have obtained wood from coastal Labrador - Markland), supplemental foodstuffs, and religious and social contacts.
-For a time, trade ships from Iceland and Norway traveled to Greenland every year and would sometimes overwinter in Greenland.
+The Greenland settlements carried on a trade with Europe in ivory from walrus ivory, as well as exporting rope, sheep, seals, wool and cattle hides (according to one 13th-century account).
+The Greenlandic Norsemen depended on Icelandic and Norwegian Norsemen for iron tools, wood (especially for boat building, although they may also have obtained wood from coastal Labrador - Markland), supplemental foodstuffs, and religious and social contacts.
+For a time, trade ships from Iceland and Norway travelled to Greenland every year and would sometimes overwinter in Greenland.
 Beginning in the late-13th century, laws required all ships from Greenland to sail directly to Norway.
 The climate became increasingly colder in the 14th and 15th centuries, during the period of colder weather known as the Little Ice Age.

-In 1126 the Roman Catholic Church founded a diocese at Garðar (now Igaliku).
-It was subject to the Norwegian archdiocese of Nidaros (now Trondheim); at least five churches in Norse Greenland are known from archeological remains.
-In 1261 the population accepted the overlordship of the King of Norway, although it continued to have its own law.
+In 1126 the Roman Catholic Church founded a diocese at Garðar (now Igaliku), with the Garðar Cathedral founded there.
+It was subject to the Roman Catholic Norwegian archdiocese of Nidaros (now Trondheim); at least five churches in Norse Greenland are known from archaeological remains.
+In 1261 the population accepted the over lordship of the King of Norway, although it continued to have its own law.